DecodingRaphael/xai/README.md

    - joblib
    - diskcache

-3. Data organization:
+3. Data organization (go to [Github](https://github.com/ugail/RaphaelHeritageSciencePaper) for download options):
    - Place Raphael paintings in `data/Raphael/`
    - Place non-Raphael paintings in `data/Not Raphael/`
    - Example paintings are included in the `data/` directory

-4. Pre-trained models:
+4. Pre-trained models (go to [Github](https://github.com/ugail/RaphaelHeritageSciencePaper) for donwload options):
    - The repository includes pre-trained models in the `models/` directory:
      - `resnet50_model.h5`: The ResNet50 model for feature extraction
      - `28_09_2023_svm_final_model.pkl`: The SVM classifier